MicrosoftDocs/office-developer-client-docs/docs/infopath/form-templates/walkthrough-creating-and-debugging-a-basic-form-template-using-the-infopath-2003.md

 ---
-title: "Walkthrough Creating and Debugging a Basic Form Template Using the InfoPath 2003 Object Model"
+title: 'Walkthrough: Create and debug a basic form template using the InfoPath object model'
 manager: soliver
 ms.date: 1/13/2015
 ms.audience: Developer
 keywords:
 - form templates [infopath 2007], walkthroughs,form templates [InfoPath 2007], creating InfoPath 2003-compatible,InfoPath 2003-compatible form templates, walkthroughs
 localization_priority: Normal
 ms.assetid: 7658705f-c062-49a1-bea6-837737df2425
 description: "This topic provides a walkthrough of creating a basic InfoPath managed code form template that works with the InfoPath 2003-compatible object model provided by the Microsoft.Office.Interop.InfoPath.SemiTrust namespace."
 ---

-# Walkthrough: Creating and Debugging a Basic Form Template Using the InfoPath 2003 Object Model
+# Walkthrough: Create and debug a basic form template using the InfoPath object model

 This topic provides a walkthrough of creating a basic InfoPath managed code form template that works with the InfoPath 2003-compatible object model provided by the [Microsoft.Office.Interop.InfoPath.SemiTrust](https://msdn.microsoft.com/library/Microsoft.Office.Interop.InfoPath.SemiTrust.aspx) namespace.